Since our launch on 23 October 2020 to 31 October 2022, we have received over 9,600 suspicious emails.

 - The top 5 Phishing Scams imitating popular services:

-As of 28 February, the UK National Cyber Security Centre (UK NCSC) have:
+As of September, the UK National Cyber Security Centre (UK NCSC) has

 Note: Statistics given are for the Isle of Man SERS unless stated otherwise.